All Episodes

 And that's what Trump was mocking.

-Also, she said that she uh contributed to the Pow Wow Cookbook, which is a collection of Cherokee and other Indian recipes, and um she contributed a crab dish with tomato mayonnaise, which she claimed to have got from her entirely fictional uh Cherokee ancestors in Oklahoma, who uh were renowned for their ability to spear the fast moving Oklahoma crab.
+And she contributed a crab dish with tomato mayonnaise, which she claimed to have got from her entirely fictional Cherokee ancestors in Oklahoma, who were renowned for their ability to spear the fast-moving Oklahoma crab.

-They're renowned, they're legendary, they're legendary, the Oklahoma crab.
+They're legendary, the Oklahoma crab.

-So if Stuart Stevens is saying you can't call out Elizabeth Warren for being a woman of color, Harvard Law School's first woman of color.
+So, if Stuart Stevens is saying you can't call out Elizabeth Warren for being a woman of colour, Harvard Law School's first woman of colour, let's just unpack this because it's connected to the madness in Orlando.

-We're expected, Stuart Stevens, who purports to be a Republican, who identifies as a Republican, as they say these days, he identifies as a Republican, but he sounds a bit like he's transitioning to me.
+We're expected, Stuart Stevens, who purports to be a Republican, who identifies as a Republican, as they say these days, he identifies as Republican, but he sounds a bit like he's transitioning to me.

-Stuart Stevens is a woman of color.
+Stuart Stevens is a woman of colour.

 He's smoking hot.